 During the exam, your physician or dentist may:

-- Use a lighted instrument to check your tongue and mouth
+- Use a lighted instrument to check your tongue and mouth.

-- Ask you to move your tongue around in various positions
+- Ask you to move your tongue around in various positions.

-- Check for signs of infection, such as fever or swollen lymph nodes in the neck
+- Check for signs of infection, such as fever or swollen lymph nodes in the neck.

-- Vitamin B supplementation, in some cases
+- Vitamin B or zinc.

 Lifestyle and home remedies